Apeiros-46B/qalc.nvim/README.md

       -- set to '' or nil to disable automatic attaching attach_extension = '*.qalc', -- string?

+      -- default register to yank results to
+      -- default register = '@', '', or nil
+      -- clipboard        = '+'
+      -- X11 selection    = '*'
+      -- other registers not listed are also supported -- see `:h setreg()`
+      yank_default_register = nil, -- string?

       -- sign shown before result
       sign = '=', -- string